ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

-Started changing views to use the new DayList class instead of a dictionary built a sort function in the daylist class to ensure when making changes to the checklist the days are in chronological order added an append day function for the daylist
+Started changing views to use the new DayList class instead of a dictionary built a sort function in the daylist class to ensure when making changes to the checklist the days are in chronological order added an append day function for the daylist updated masterview code to use the DayList class instead of the previous dictionary